Montana School Counselor Certification

 Step 4: Know the Fees

-First Montana Five Year License Fee: $36
+First Montana Five-Year License Fee: $36

 Step 5: Organize Your Application Materials

-• An application for a Class 6 School Counselor Specialist license completed through Teach Montana (TMT), the Montana Office of Public Instruction’s online portal.
+• An application for a Class 6 School Counselor Specialist license completed through Teach Montana (TMT), the Montana Office of Public Instruction’s online portal

-• Official transcripts from all colleges/universities you have attended, including transfer credits that led to earned degree
+• Official transcripts from all colleges and universities you have attended, including transfer credits that led to your earned degree

 • $36 application fee